redox-os/website/content/faq.en.md

 ## What programs can Redox run?

-Redox is designed to be source-compatible with most Unix, Linux and POSIX-compilant applications, only requiring compilation.
+Redox is designed to be source-compatible with most Unix, Linux and POSIX-compliant applications, only requiring recompilation.

 Currently, most GUI applications require porting, as we don't support X11 or Wayland yet.